mitja/mitja.github.io/_tabs/privacy.md

 processing of data to fulfill a contract or pre-contractual measures.

-## Brevio

-Brevio is used to manage the newsletter.
-Personal information managed by Bevio includes your email, your firstname and the preferred language for the newsletter.
-The address of this provider is Brevio AS, Wergelandsveien 1, 0167 Oslo, Sweden.
-Details on handling user data can be found in <a href="https://www.brevio.com/en/privacy-policy">Brevio's Privacy Policy</a>.

 ## Netlify

-Netlify is used to publish this website.
-The address of this provider is Netlify, 2325 3rd Street, Suite 215, San Francisco, CA 94107, USA.
+GitHub is used to publish the website.
-Every page view is answered by Netlify.
-Netlify stores: access logs including the IP address for less than 30 days.</p>

-Details on handling user data can be found in Netlify's data protection declaration at https://www.netlify.com/privacy/.
+Details on handling user data can be found here: https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement#

 ## YouTube

 This website uses plugins from YouTube to integrate and display video content.
 The provider of the video portal is YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.